Radio 2 loses nearly half a million listeners since weekday relaunch

-The station has recorded its lowest weekly audience since the Covid-19 pandemic.
+It is the lowest total for the radio station since autumn 2021

-Radio 2 has lost nearly half a million listeners since the launch of its new weekday schedule earlier this year, which included Scott Mills replacing Zoe Ball as host of the flagship breakfast show, figures suggest.
+Radio 2 has lost nearly half a million listeners since the launch of its new weekday schedule earlier this year, new figures show.

 The BBC station had an estimated weekly audience of 12.62 million across April to June of this year, down from 13.11 million in the previous three months.